OpenOrbis/mira-project/README.md

   - Emulated NVS (EmuNVS)
   - Kernel Debugger
   - Remote GDB
-  - System-level FUSE implementation (Experimental)
+  - System-level FUSE implementation (Experimental, WIP)
+  - Load sprx modules + IAT + Function Hooking (Thanks theorywrong)

 You can also:
-  - Mount and decrypt local gamesaves (Thanks ChendoChap)
+  - Mount and decrypt local gamesaves (Thanks ChendoChap) (WIP)
-  - Drag and drop markdown and HTML files into Dillinger
-  - Export documents as Markdown, HTML and PDF
   - Transfer files to and from the harddrive
   - Implement your own kernel plugins (RPC using protobuf)
   - Implement your own userland trainers (hooks included!)